The Complexity Classes of Hamming Distance Recoverable Robust Problems: Classes of Recoverable Robust Problems

-\begin{restatable}{lemma}{VCDS} \vc{} is universe gadget reducible to \ds{}.
-Furthermore, it exists a solution size function for \ds.
-It follows that\\ \mhdrr[\ds] with Hamming distance over vertices is $\Sigma^P_{2m+1}$-complete. \end{restatable} \begin{proof} There is a folklore reduction that is a universe gadget reduction.
-The reduction adds for every edge $\{u, v\}$ between vertices $u, v \in V$ a vertex $uv$ together with edges $\{uv, u\}, \{uv, v\}$.
+\begin{lemma} \vc{} is strongly modular universe gadget reducible to \ds{} such that the solution properties hold and a solution size function for this reduction exists. \end{lemma} \begin{proof} There is a folklore reduction that is a universe gadget reduction.
+For every edge $\{u, v\}$ between vertices $u, v \in V$, the reduction adds two vertices $uv^1$ and $uv^2$ together with edges $\{uv^i, u\}, \{uv^i, v\}$, $i \in \{1,2\}$.
 The universe elements of both problems are the vertices $V$ and the relations are the edges $E$.
 Thus, there are vertex gadgets, see \Cref{fig:dsvc:vertex_gadget}, defined by

 and the edge gadgets, see \Cref{fig:dsvc:edge_gadget},